3rdHand-project/thr_infrastructure/common_packages/thr_coop_assembly/README.md

 We consider that an arm always performs one action, at least `WAIT()` if it does nothing, hence the policy source must always return an action.

-#### Concurrent branch
+#### Concurrent setup
-The concurrent branch considers both arms as two different agents capable of several actions that take parameters:
+The concurrent version considers both arms as two different agents capable of several actions that take parameters:

 - Left arm (vacuum gripper):
  - `PICK(Object obj)`: The robot locates object `obj`, picks it up and keeps it in hand a until further `GIVE` action.